angular-schule/website-articles/blog/2020-01-everything-github/README.md

 #### 5.2.1 Setup a Personal Access Token

 If we are using a public repository (as described in the previous instructions), then we want to use a personal access token.
-The procedure is as following.
+The procedure is as following:

 1. Create a [Personal Access Token **with repo access**](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) and make sure to copy your new token to the clipboard.
-   You won’t be able to see it again!
+   You won’t be able to see it again later!
-If you want to remember the token later on, save it in a secure place only (i.e. a password manager).
+If you want to remember the token later, save it in a secure place only (e.g. a password manager).
-    Please make sure that it has this access:
+    Please make sure that the token has the following permissions:
    ![repo access](./screenshot_5_repo-access.png)

-2. Open up your Angular app's GitHub repo.
+2. Open your Angular app's GitHub repo.

 3. Go to **Settings** > **Secrets** and click on **Add a new secret**.